-Once a formal investigation is commenced, the Title IX Coordinator will provide written notification of the investigation to the parties at an appropriate time during the investigation.
-Notification will be made in writing and may be delivered by one or more of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official University records; or emailed to the parties' University-issued email account.
-Once mailed, emailed and/or received in-person, notice will be presumptively delivered.
-The reporting party is typically copied on such correspondence.
-The University aims to complete all investigations within a sixty (60) calendar daytime period, which can be extended as necessary for appropriate cause by the Title IX Coordinator with notice to the parties as appropriate.
+Once a Formal Complaint has been filed, the Title IX Coordinator will provide written notification of the allegations to the Complainant and the Responding Party.
+Notification will be made in writing and may be delivered by one or more of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official Herzing University records; or emailed to the parties' Herzing University-issued email account.
+Once mailed, emailed and/or received in-person, parties will be given five (5) days to respond before any initial interview.
+Written notices of allegation will include the following: